exoplatform/exo-documentation/docs/GettingStarted.rst

 If you are typing your message in a space and you have the

-In case you exceed the maximum number of characters. the characters counter colour changes to red and the post button is disabled.
+In case you exceed the maximum number of characters, the characters counter colour changes to red and the post button is disabled.

 |image241|